Addiction In Springfield

 In one month in 2018.
 56 people were hospitalized from the effects of synthetic marijuana.

 Looking for recovery in a smaller town can be a double-edged sword.
 On one hand, you’re part of a community.
 You know the people around you and likely already have a support group.
-However, this also means that you don’t have far to get away from where the addiction was born.
+However, this also means that you may be exposed to triggers that may make it difficult to focus on your recovery.
 In many cases, being surrounded by your past, knowing where you can go to get a fix, and seeing the same things everyday can be a detrimental to recovery.
-If that is the case then it is likely beneficial to seek recovery somewhere else.
+If that is the case, then it is likely beneficial to seek recovery somewhere else.